fpv-wtf/margerine/README.md

     npm install

-Remove your SD card for the duration of the exploit, power up the victim device, connect it via USB and run:
+Remove your SD card for the duration of the exploit, power up the device, connect it via USB and run:

     node margerine.js unlock